normalc1tizen/Kimodo_Blender_Bridge/README.md

 2. Set the timeline to the target frame.
 3. In the **Motion Constraints** panel, click the constraint type.

-**Auto-Origin** (on by default) shifts all constraint positions so the earliest root waypoint lands at Kimodo's world origin — author constraints anywhere in your scene without worrying about absolute coordinates.
+**Auto-Origin** (off by default) shifts all constraint positions so the earliest root waypoint lands at Kimodo's world origin — author constraints anywhere in your scene without worrying about absolute coordinates.

 ---